Andrea Broderick (A.C.)

+Andrea holds a Ph.D. in international and comparative disability equality law from Maastricht University.
+Her Ph.D. thesis was nominated for the Max van der Stoel Human Rights Award 2016.
+She received the Edmond Hustinx Prize for Science in 2018.
 Andrea also holds a BA International (law and French), awarded (with First Class Honours, outstanding performance) jointly by the National University of Ireland, Galway (NUIG) and the University of Poitiers, France.
-In addition, she graduated with an LL.B.
-(Bachelor of Laws) and an LL.M. in International and Comparative Disability Law and Policy, with First Class Honours (2nd in class), from NUIG.
-Andrea is also a qualified solicitor, having graduated at the Law Society of Ireland.
+In addition, she graduated from NUIG with an LL.B.
+(Bachelor of Laws), and an LL.M. in International and Comparative Disability Law and Policy, with First Class Honours (2nd in class).
+Andrea is also a qualified lawyer (solicitor), having graduated at the Law Society of Ireland.
 Furthermore, she holds a University Teaching Qualification (Basis Kwalificatie Onderwijs, BKO).

 Before working at Maastricht University, Andrea worked in professional legal practice for several years, mainly in the areas of contract law and employment law.
 She also worked as a legal officer in the banking sector and volunteered for free legal advice centres on disability rights cases.

 Andrea has established a clear and interlinked research agenda in the fields of economic, social and cultural rights, including the right to health and the right to (inclusive) education; international and European (comparative) disability equality law; technology and human rights; and the case law of the European Court of Human Rights.
 She has published widely in academic journals and books, and has written major thematic reports for the European Commission and the Council of Europe, among others.